Stability Oracle

 New in v9.0: USD structural health monitoring (12 signals), independent inflation cross-validation, stablecoin market health, DeFi systemic risk signal, ECB cross-validation, gold price debasement signal, seismic supply-chain impact — all feeding a usdHealth confidence score blended into the composite stability score.

-Section titled “The 7 Tiers”Each tier feeds into the next.
-The output of Tier 0 causally influences Tier 1, which propagates through to Tier 6.
+Section titled “The 9 Layers”The first 7 layers are numbered signal tiers (0–6).
+Each tier feeds into the next — the output of Tier 0 causally influences Tier 1, propagating through to Tier 6.
+Two additional layers run on top: a cross-body integration synthesis pass (v8.0) and the USD Structural Health module (v9.0).

 Tier 0 — Climate & Environmental